ut-amrl/ut-amrl.github.io/index.md

 });
 </script>

 The Autonomous Mobile Robotics Laboratory (AMRL), led by professor Joydeep Biswas, performs research in robotics to continually make robots more autonomous, accurate, robust, and efficient, in real-world unstructured environments.
-We are working on a wide range of problems, including perception for long-term autonomy, high-speed multi-agent planning in adversarial domains, time-optimal control for omnidirectional robots, and autonomous multi-sensor calibration in the wild.
+We are working on a wide range of problems, including perception for long-term autonomy, high-speed multi-agent planning in adversarial domains, time-optimal control for omnidirectional robots, and correcting and learning complex autonomous behaviors from human interactions.

+The AMRL is comprised of students, robots, and facilities across two universities - the Computer Science department at UT Austin, and the College of Information and Computer Sciences, University of Massachusetts Amherst.